The risks of crosstalk

-When I studied electronics at college in the mid-1980s, my lecturers just cut to the physics of crosstalk (cross-coupling, energy transfer etc.) and teaching us how to design out the risk of crosstalk.
-I’m pleased Ralf did mention the origin of the term though, for my own understanding and because it set the tone for what was to follow on the webinar.
+When I studied electronics at college in the mid-1980s, my lecturers just cut to the physics of crosstalk (cross-coupling, energy transfer, etc.) and teaching us how to design out the risk of crosstalk.
+I’m happy Ralf did mention the origin of the term though.
+For my own understanding and because it set the tone for what was to follow on the webinar.

 In the telephone exchange example, an unwanted EMI effect was impairing the quality and effectiveness of the leading technology of the day.

 Cut to today and, guess what?
 The risks of crosstalk are present.
 We’ve simply gone from switchboard to circuit board, geometries have shrunken considerably and we have high-speed digital with which to contend.
 Whether it’s an IoT-enabled consumer product we’re working on, or a power control module for an electric vehicle or a set-top box with a 4K output, unless we design out all the unwanted behavior of the underlying electronic circuits, efficiency and effectiveness will be compromised.

 In this respect, we’re talking ‘efficiency’ in terms of parameters such as battery life (e.g., if it’s not a mains-powered product) and ‘effectiveness’ in terms of not being able to deliver the intended performance.

 Though happy to skip the history lesson, my college lecturer was keen to stress the importance of impedance matching.
 It becomes increasingly important – as clock speeds ramp up – to reduce the risk of crosstalk.